Ocean and Ice Processes

 Ocean Mixing

-Small-scale mixing processes are an important component of the large-scale ocean climate, providing cross-isopycnal fluxes of heat, salt and other tracers. (see figure 1) Examples include wind- and buoyancy-driven mixing in the ocean surface layer, instabilities driven by large-scale shear and internal waves in the ocean interior, double-diffusive interleaving, and frictionally-driven processes at the bottom boundary.
+Small-scale mixing processes are an important component of the large-scale ocean climate, providing cross-isopycnal fluxes of heat, salt and other tracers.
+Examples include wind- and buoyancy-driven mixing in the ocean surface layer, instabilities driven by large-scale shear and internal waves in the ocean interior, double-diffusive interleaving, and frictionally-driven processes at the bottom boundary.
 These processes occur on scales much smaller than the climate model grid-scale, and so must be parameterized (represented in terms of resolved scales) in climate simulations.

 Ocean Mesoscale Eddies

 Ocean mesoscale eddies are the “weather” of the ocean, with typical horizontal scales of less than 100 km and timescales on the order of a month.
-The mesoscale eddy field includes coherent vortices, as well as a rich cascade of other structures such as filaments, squirts and spirals (Fig. 1).
+The mesoscale eddy field includes coherent vortices, as well as a rich cascade of other structures such as filaments, squirts and spirals.
 The mesoscale field is characterized by temperature and salinity anomalies with associated flow anomalies that are nearly in geostrophic balance.
 Although only the surface expression of mesoscale eddies is visible in satellite images of sea surface height or temperature, they are in fact three dimensional structures that reach down into the pycnocline.
 A special class of eddies, known as meddies (Mediterranean eddies), are predominantly sub-surface lenses of salty water that form off the Atlantic coast of Spain/Portugal from the deep Mediterranean outflow.

 Ice-sheet Dynamics

 The present-day ice sheets contain the equivalent of about 65 meters of additional sea level, locked in the form of ice.
 Consequently, even relatively minor changes in the imbalance of the ice sheets have global significance.
 Two decades of satellite measurements in Greenland and Antarctica reveal snapshots of ongoing ice-sheet change, which imply significant sea-level rise in the next centuries.
-In order to better understand and constrain the projections of how climate will alter ice sheet evolution and how changes in the ice sheets will influence global climate change in the coming centuries, we need to understand the dynamics of ice sheets and the way ice is discharged from the ice-sheets? interior to their margins — into the surrounding oceans.
+In order to better understand and constrain the projections of how climate will alter ice sheet evolution and how changes in the ice sheets will influence global climate change in the coming centuries, we need to understand the dynamics of ice sheets and the way ice is discharged from the ice-sheets – interior to their margins – into the surrounding oceans.

 Large-scale Ocean Dynamics